-James D Packer John H Alexander Current Position Chairman Executive Deputy Chairman (commenced 1 December 2007): Mr Alexander's employment with Crown Limited continued on the terms set out in his employment agreement.
+James D Packer John H Alexander Chairman Executive Deputy Chairman (commenced 1 December 2007): Mr Alexander's employment with Crown Limited continued on the terms set out in his employment agreement.
 That employment agreement was extended and amended by agreement dated 13 September 2013.
 The following summarises the terms of Mr Alexander's employment agreement, with key changes between that employment agreement and his amended and restated employment agreement summarised above.
-Fixed Remuneration agroomone caminane 00 0000 • Base salary: Nil.
-The Chairman, Mr Packer does not receive any remuneration for his services to Crown.
+Nil. \$1,483,530 per annum The Chairman, Mr Packer does not receive any remuneration for his services to Crown.
 Mr Packer acts as a Director of Melco Crown Entertainment Ltd, a company in which Crown has a significant investment.
-Mr Packer does not receive a fee from Crown for these services. \$1,483,530 per annum Superannuation Nil Compulsory Superannuation Guarantee Contributions up to the maximum contribution base, equating to \$16,470 per annum.
-Non-monetary benefits and other: Complimentary privileges at Crown Melbourne and Crown Perth facilities.
-Complimentary privilego and Crown Perth faciliti Performance based remuneration Not applicable Not applicable 2013 Percentage breakdown of remuneration Not applicable Fixed remuneration 1 100% STI 0% LTI 0% Post-employment benefits Not applicable Nil Post-employment restraint Not applicable Crown was entitled to in the five year term of Mr agreement up to 30 No Alexander's s employment Termination By Senior Executive: Not applicable 12 months' notice.
-By Crown: Not applicable 12 months' notice withon notice for performance notice due to incapacity issues; thr Termination benefits Not applicable Nil Payments made prior to commencement Not applicable Nil Commencement
+Mr Packer does not receive a fee from Crown for these services.
+Nil Compulsory Superannuation Guarantee Contributions up to the maximum contributior base, equating to \$16,470 per annum.
+Complimentary privileges at Crown Melbourne and Crown Perth facilities.
+Complimentary privilege and Crown Perth facilitie Not applicable Not applicable Not applicable Fixed remuneration 1 100% STI 0% LTI 0% Not applicable Nil Not applicable Crown was entitled to in the five year term of Mr A agreement up to 30 Nov Alexander's employment Not applicable 12 months' notice.
+Not applicable 12 months' notice witho notice for performance i notice due to incapacity ssues; thre Not applicable Nil Not applicable Not applicable Nil Nil